mozilla/dxr/docs/queries.rst

 Entering plain text searches the code and pathnames.
 Each word is taken as a separate substring to match, and the substrings are and-ed together on a per-line basis.

+To exclude lines matching a word, precede the word with "-".

 Filters
 =======